 1. Go to website: www.dropbox.com

-4. Tick on 'I agree to Dropbox Terms' and Press enter to create new account.
+4. Tick on 'I agree to Dropbox Terms' and Press enter to create a new account.

-Once you start up for first time, You will be asked to download the 'DROPBOX' software.
-Means you need to install Dropbox software so, that it can works for you in terms of synchronization/upload/download for your files.
-Download and install the Dropbox and you will have Dropbox shorcut crated on desktop.
-This will redirects you to common folder created for Dropbox synchronization.
+Once you start up for the first time, you will be asked to download the Dropbox setup.
+Means you need to install Dropbox software so that it can replicate your Dropbox files locally on your computer.
+Download and install the Dropbox and you will have Dropbox shortcut created on your desktop.
+This will redirect you to a common folder created for Dropbox synchronization.

 1. Open Dropbox Folder.
 This will open Dropbox folder for editing.